marcel-dempers/docker-development-youtube-series/storage/databases/postgres/1-introduction/README.md

 ## Persisting Data

-To persist data to Postgres, we simply mount a docker volume. </br>
+To persist data to PostgreSQL, we simply mount a docker volume. </br>
 This is the way to persist container data. </br>
-Postgres stores its data by default under `/var/lib/postgresql/data` Also take note we are running a specific version of Postges now:
+PostgreSQL stores its data by default under `/var/lib/postgresql/data` Also take note we are running a specific version of PostgreSQL now:

 ```
 docker run -it --rm --name postgres `